Nicole Cooke: Later career: 2009–2012

+Post retirement: Views on doping and sexism in cycling

 In March 2014, Cooke was reported to be studying for an MBA at Cardiff University.
-Her autobiography, The Breakaway, was published in the summer of 2014 to significant critical acclaim.
+Her autobiography, The Breakaway, was published in the summer of 2014.
 The Guardians Richard Williams described it as "a compelling and salutary account of the price she paid for the victories from which many others will benefit".
-It was named The Sunday Times Sports Book of the Year 2014 and long listed for the William Hill Sports Book of the Year prize and shortlisted for the Cross Sports Book Award.
-Since retirement Cooke has repeatedly spoken out campaigning for gender equality in sport and stronger investigatory powers for the anti-doping bodies.
+It was named The Sunday Times Sports Book of the Year 2014, and long listed for the William Hill Sports Book of the Year prize.

-In January 2017, Cooke gave written and oral evidence to the Parliamentary Select Committee for Culture, Media and Sport inquiry into Combatting Doping in Sport and stated that her information about doping in cycling, given as evidence to UKAD was subsequently not investigated by UKAD.
+Since retirement, Cooke has spoken out campaigning for gender equality in sport and stronger investigatory powers for the anti-doping bodies.
+In January 2017, Cooke gave written and oral evidence to the Parliamentary Select Committee for the Culture, Media and Sport inquiry into Combatting Doping in Sport and stated that her information about doping in cycling, given as evidence to UK Anti-Doping (UKAD) was subsequently not investigated by UKAD.
 She also spoke out about the endemic sexism she encountered in sport.
-The Times described her evidence "GB gold medallist hits out at doping and sexism".
-The Independent stated "Former Olympic and world champion cyclist Nicole Cooke has issued a damning attack on British Cycling and Team Sky, condemning the governing bodies for their lack of accountability, sexism, and failure to fight the abuse of performance enhancing drugs (PEDs) within the sport".
+The Independent stated: "Nicole Cooke has issued a damning attack on British Cycling and Team Sky, condemning the governing bodies for their lack of accountability, sexism, and failure to fight the abuse of performance enhancing drugs (PEDs) within the sport".

+Cooke believes that she was cheated out of race victories by dopers during her career, called Lance Armstrong a "criminal", and said he should have gone to prison.
+Cooke said she felt understrength during her first Tour de France, and has stated that her team asked her which "medicines" she wanted to take in order to make her stronger.
+She says she was told that she was not matching the teams' expectations in the race, but she refused to take any.In 2013, she described the decision to cancel the women's Tour de France as a waste of potential for the sport.
+Cooke has stated that prior to the 2012 Summer Olympics, a partnership between Mclaren and British Cycling to produce cutting-edge bike technology resulted in the development of bikes for the men's team only.
+In 2017, she called on the BBC to give equal coverage to men's and women's sport.

-Cooke appeared in Christmas University Challenge representing Cardiff University in a program that first aired on 1 January 2018.
-Other team members were Professor Laura McAllister, Dr Rhys Jones and Laura Trevelyan.
+Cooke appeared in the 2017 series of Christmas University Challenge representing Cardiff University.